Eirwen Gwynn

-Eirwen Meiriona St John Gwynn (née Williams; [ˈe(i)ruːɛn] /ˈaɪərwɛn/; 1 December 1916 – 26 January 2007) was a Welsh nationalist, writer, teacher and physicist.
+Eirwen Meiriona St John Gwynn (née Williams; [ˈe(i)ruːɛn] /ˈaɪərwɛn/; 1 December 1916 – 26 January 2007) was a Welsh nationalist writer, teacher and physicist.
 Born in Liverpool, she read physics at the University College of North Wales and later earned a Doctor of Philosophy degree in that field in 1942.
 Gwynn taught physics at Rhyl Grammar School and later worked as an assistant account at the Government Exchequer and Audit Department.
 She then worked as a full-time lecturer for the Workers' Educational Association and was a freelance writer who created 1,500 works on social development and science in the English and Welsh printed press.
 Gwynn also authored multiple books and short stories, won awards during her career, promoted the Welsh language by being a member of four committees and served as president of two societies.

 Early life and education

-Gwynn was born Eirwen Meiriona St. John Williams on 1 December 1916 at 99 Shiel Road, Newsham Park, Liverpool; her father wrote her date of birth as 12 December to avoid a fine for late registration of birth. and was disappointed his first born was a girl.
-She was the eldest child of the self-trained dentist William St. John Williams and his wife Annie (née Williams); the family resided amongst a large Welsh diaspora in Liverpool.
+Gwynn was born Eirwen Meiriona St John Williams on 1 December 1916 at 99 Shiel Road, Newsham Park, Liverpool; her father wrote her date of birth as 12 December to avoid a fine for late registration of birth. and was disappointed his first born was a girl.
+She was the eldest child of the self-trained dentist William St John Williams and his wife Annie (née Williams); the family resided amongst a large Welsh diaspora in Liverpool.
 Gwynn had a younger brother, Gwilym Gareth.
-Her father encouraged her to become interested in current affairs, read greatly and become proud of her family roots in North West Wales.
+Her father encouraged her to become interested in current affairs, read widely and become proud of her family roots in North West Wales.
 From 1923 to 1927, Gwynn attended Birchfield Road Council School, and enjoyed on-stage performing.
 She learnt to resist bullying from her fellow pupils and teachers because she was Welsh.

 When Gwynn was ten years old, the family moved to Llangefni, because one of her father's siblings had found employment as Cardiff's Regional Dental Officer for Wales.
 She was taught at Pwllheli County School, and was attracted to chemistry, mathematics and physics due to influential teachers and her father.
 Gwynn defied the school's predominant English-language education, and assaulted an English mistress, who called the girls in the class "Welsh scum".
 In 1930, she joined Plaid Cymru, five years after the party was founded.
 Gwynn earned a scholarship to read physics at the University College of North Wales in 1934, after declining to attend the University of Cambridge.
 She was the only woman in her class to study physics at the college, and received abuse from the external examiner because she was a woman.
 Gwynn graduated three years later with a higher second class degree.

 Afterwards, she remained in Bangor to research X-ray crystallography, and received a Doctor of Philosophy in physics in 1942, becoming the first woman to graduate with such honours at the college.